LuvitPlayground/luvitplayground.github.io/docusaurus/docs/03-documentation/02-tutorial/03-asynchronous-event-loop.md

 slug: /docs/tutorial/asynchronous-event-loop
 ---

-# About the Event Loop
+# Enter the Event Loop

 Before we explore ``uv``, we should stop a moment and think about the different ways that we can access resources (like files or sockets).